 Caution: You might need to scroll down on the page to see the leaderboards.
 The scroll bar isn't easy to find; mouse over the right side of the Active Drivers tile, and it will appear.

-The Group Leaderboard lists your top-ten safest groups and their safety scores, with the highest-scoring group on top.
+The Group Leaderboard lists your groups and their safety scores, with the highest-scoring group on top.
 (100.00 is a perfect score.)
-You may need to scroll to the right at the bottom of the widget to see the Safety Score column.
+You may need to scroll to the right at the bottom of the widget to see the Driver Score column.

-The Driver Leaderboard likewise displays your top-ten safest drivers, the group they are assigned to, and their safety scores, with the highest-scoring driver on top.
+The Driver Leaderboard likewise displays your drivers, the group they are assigned to, the asset they were operating, and their safety scores, with the highest-scoring driver on top.
 (Again, 100.00 is a perfect score.)
 Be sure to scroll to the right at the bottom of the widget to see more columns of data!
-These include how many miles the top scorers have driven in the chosen time range, their total number of harsh events and distance traveled while speeding, plus individual breakdowns of each type of harsh event and speed category.
+These include how many miles the drivers have driven in the chosen time range, their total number of violations, and their total distance traveled while speeding, plus individual breakdowns of each type of infraction and speed category.

 The Distance Driven column is important to check.
 If an operator has driven a significant number of miles, their score may be lower because that naturally means they are going to have more harsh event and speeding incidents.
 It's much easier for a driver who has driven just a short distance to have a higher score.